 Your credit history is essential to your financial health.
-Without it, you might have trouble qualifying for any type of loan, get higher interest rates and insurance premiums, and pay a bigger deposit when renting an apartment.
+Without it, you might have trouble qualifying for any type of loan, get hit with higher interest rates and insurance premiums, and have to pay a bigger deposit when renting an apartment.
 Not to mention, the majority of rewards and travel credit cards are only available to those with good credit.

 How to build credit without credit history